SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 This is the unclocked equivalent of D flip-flop - again, there is a D and a G input.
 However, here, there is no clock.
 Asynchronously, whenever G is high, the output is set to D, and whenever G is low, the output doesn't change.

 #### RS Latch
 This, again, is the unclocked version of the JK flip-flop.
-This one more sensibly names the intputs S and R for Set and Reset.
+This one more sensibly names the inputs S and R for Set and Reset.
 Because there is no clock, the behavior when both R and R are high is not defined (this behavior is part of deal when you use an RS latch, integrated into a CCL like this or as a discrete component).
 Otherwise, if the S line is high, it is set to 1, and if the R line is high, it is set to 0

 | LUT  | D | G | J | K | R | S |
 |------|---|---|---|---|---|---|